Aware360 and Contego are pleased to announce a new partnership to bring new lone worker and driver safety solutions to organizations across western...

-Let’s examine the hierarchy of controls as a method for controlling the hazards associated with driving a car, and evaluate the most effective methods.
+Let's examine the hierarchy of controls as a method for controlling hazards associated with driving a car, and evaluate the most effective control methods.

 That's an easy one… just don't drive.
 Eliminate the need to be in the vehicle altogether and problem solved.
 Unfortunately, our livelihoods depend on driving and while we can minimize the likelihood of an accident by eliminating this hazard in some cases (working from home has helped here), it's not practical to eliminate it altogether.

-Because we cannot eliminate all occurrences of driving, we have to look at other controls to reduce the residual risk.
+Because we cannot eliminate all occurrences of driving, we have to look at other control measures to reduce the residual risk.
 Remember that each subsequent control will have diminished effectiveness in eliminating the hazard.

 There are many substitutes for driving that we use every day.
 Riding a bike, subway, train, bus, walking, or airplane are all other ways of getting us from point A to point B. None of these eliminate the risk, they just substitute the hazard for a less risky hazard.

 A plethora of engineering controls in our vehicles attempt to reduce the risk associated with driving; after all, the automobile is a modern engineering marvel that continues to evolve.
 These controls include anti-lock brakes, traction control, blind-spot detectors, automatic transmissions, all-wheel drive, hazard blinkers, turn signals, brake lights, and so on.
 But still, after all of that, there is a lot of residual risk to driving.